A Survey on the Evolution of Stream Processing Systems: Fault Tolerance High Availability

 In recent years the stream processing domain has settled on the terms \textit{at least-once} and \textit{exactly-once} to characterize the processing semantics~\cite{armbrust2018structured, carbone2015apache, jacques2016consistent, LinHZ16, NoghabiPP17}.
 At most-once is also part of the nomenclature but it is mostly obsolete as systems opt to support one of the two stronger levels.
 At least-once processing semantics means that the system will produce the same results as a failure-free execution with the addition of duplicate records as a side effect of recovery.

 Exactly-once lends itself to two different interpretations.
 A system may support exactly-once processing semantics within its boundaries ensuring that any inconsistencies or duplicate execution carried out on recovery is not part of its state.
 We call that exactly-once processing semantics on \textit{state}.
+It should be noted that most systems in this category still assume that the computations they apply as well as the system's functions are deterministic, which is often not the case; processing-time windows and operators processing input from multiple sources are two prime examples of nondeterminism.
+With nondeterminism at play, the system's state on recovery can diverge.
+Clonos~\cite{silvestre2021clonos} provides exactly-once processing including nondeterministic computations by means of causal consistency.
+It keeps determinants about nondeterministic computations in a resilient manner and uses them to regenerate the exact computational state following a failure.

 While a system can restore its state to a consistent snapshot, the same is not feasible in general to accomplish with the output published by the system.
 Once the output is out, it is available for consumption by external applications.
-Thus, a system with exactly-once processing semantics on state will still produce duplicate output.
+Thus, a system with exactly-once processing semantics on state will still produce duplicate output on recovery.
 This problem has been termed the output commit problem~\cite{ElnozahyAW02} in the distributed systems literature.
 Systems that manage to produce the same output under failure as a failure-free execution have exactly-once processing semantics on \textit{output}.
 In Section~\ref{subsub:output-commit} we elaborate how streaming systems treat the output commit problem.

 \textit{2.
 Replication} regards the use of additional computational resources for recovering an execution.
 We adopt the terminology of Hwang et al.~\cite{HwangBR05} that classify replication as either \textit{active} where two instances of the same execution run in parallel or \textit{passive} where each running stateful operator that is part of an execution dispatches its checkpointed state to a standby operator.